traeger/_/README.md

         ```
         clone the branch 'default' from https://bitbucket.org/Jeffrey/gevent-websocket/src
         ```
-        and than install it with:
+        and then install it with:
         ```
         $ python setup.py install
         ```